josokw/SudokuSolver/README.md

 (proper Sudoku puzzle).

 These Sudoku cell groups are implemented by using the C++ STL std::sets.
-For solving we use set operations in different solving startegies.
+For solving we use set operations in different solving strategies.

 It is proved (2012) that the minimum number of clues in any (9 x 9) proper Sudoku puzzle is 17.